dkperf/exbtbms/README.md

 JBD BMS Bluetooth BLE status request.

-This project was done on a Raspberry Pi.
+This 'c' project was done on a Raspberry Pi.
 It's purpose is to access a JBD BMS using the Bluetooth BLE protocol and request the basic BMS status information.
 This project is meant to be a simple example of how to access the JBD BMS basic information via Bluetooth.